-- Music in the Holocaust: The Notes Rose Up in Flames – This exhibit explores fourteen different aspects of music in the Holocaust through documents, concert programs, photos, and stories.
+- The Notes Rose Up in Flames: Music and the Holocaust – This exhibit explores six different aspects of music in the Holocaust through documents, concert programs, photos, and stories.

 - Dr. Seuss Wants You! – An original exhibit highlighting the remarkable and insightful unknown works of Dr. Seuss.
 Through political cartoons, he confronts common issues in America during WWII and the Holocaust.

 - Facing Prejudice – The large, free-standing panels of this exhibit encourage the viewer to examine the complexities of prejudice and stereotypes that exist in all human beings in a constructive, non-threatening manner.